VirtusProVM/spring-boot-project/README.md

 Used Languages: • Java

-Used Technologies and Frameworks • Spring Boot • Hibernate
+Used Technologies and Frameworks • Spring Boot • Hibernate/JPA

 Used Database • MySQL